brettcannon/WWBD/TESTING.md

       warning message.
 - [ ] If a non-global interpreter is selected, show a warning message.
 - [ ] Environment selected after environment creation is completed.
+- [ ] If environment creation fails, an error message and output panel is shown.

 ### Interpreter selection